Import products from a shop system

 Note

-To request Productsup Cartridge, contact your Client Success Manager or support@productsup.com.
+To request Productsup Cartridge, contact your Customer Success Manager or support@productsup.com.

 If you use Salesforce Commerce Cloud as a B2B organization, you should instead consider using the out-of-the-box capabilities of Salesforce to run the export.